omairionz/rfp-analyzer/README.md

 Opens a browser interface at `localhost:8501`.
 Select an RFP folder from the sidebar, toggle force-rebuild if you've added new PDFs, and click **Analyze**.

 > [!WARNING]
-> The prompts used in this system are proprietary and not available for public distribution.
+> Proprietary prompt templates and production configurations have been excluded from this public repository.

 ## Output